bartkessels/bartkessels.github.io/_posts/backpacking/2024-01-05-backpacking-sweden.md

 ## Storm Hans

 The next day we woke up with a lot of missed messages from our relatives.
 They all had one thing in common, they mentioned something about a storm.
-At first, we thought it was nothing but when I checked the Dutch news I saw articles about land slides, roads that we're flooded and a train that was derailed.
+At first, we thought it was nothing, but when I checked the Dutch news, I saw articles about land slides, roads that we're flooded and a train that was derailed.
 That's when we knew that it was bad news for us in our little tent.

 We decided to wait it out in a mall near Malm&ouml; were we could enjoy a nice hot meal and stock in on groceries for the next couple of days.
 When we were done shopping and went back to the car, the weather hadn't changed, so we decided to take a look at the local weather forecast.
 It simply stated that the storm would last for at least seven more days, and it warned for _danger for property and life_ (roughly translated, because the original warning was in Dutch on our devices).
 That's when we decided to drive home and come up with a new plan for our vacation.

 ## Pieterpad

-Back home the weather in the Netherlands had cleared up a lot, from raining all days with a temperature between 15&deg; and 20&deg; Celsius (59&deg; and 68&deg; Fahrenheit), it was now beautiful blue skies and a temperature between 25&deg; and 35&deg; Celsius (77&deg; and 95&deg; Fahrenheit).
+Back home, the weather in the Netherlands had cleared up a lot, from raining all days with a temperature between 15&deg; and 20&deg; Celsius (59&deg; and 68&deg; Fahrenheit), it was now beautiful blue skies and a temperature between 25&deg; and 35&deg; Celsius (77&deg; and 95&deg; Fahrenheit).
 Because of this change, we decided to walk the Pieterpad from Venlo to the north of the Netherlands.
 We didn't have an end goal.
 We just started walking the trail and just see were we would end up at the end of the two weeks.

 More stories about this Pieterpad will follow in the upcoming weeks.